MTGitHub1617/manas-tankala-milestone6/content/pages/blog/post-six.md

 colors: colors-a
 date: '2024-07-14'
 author: content/data/team/doris-soto.json
-excerpt: More context that may or may not be helpful
+excerpt: Why you should not ignore health benefits and do good for ecology
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg